TommasoMenghini/DPM-Models-for-Clustering/simulation.md

 geweke.diag(entropy)
 ```

-Implementation of different **algorithms with VI and Binder loss functions*
+Implementation of different Algorithms with Loss Functions
 ================

 Once convergence of the MCMC sampler has been assessed, the posterior distribution of partitions is summarized by minimizing different loss functions.